|Pike + 6 kg caught in the beginning of June 2019.|

 All aboard.
 Riga-Tallinn-Helsinki, plus 5 hours drive to The Fishing Cottage Jokiniemi.
 Everything is clear - thanks Jari for detailed instructions.
 Our group had an opportunity to fish local Lake Saimaa and also went for fly-fishing trout in near-by area streams.
 Each evening we had a gourmet fishing meals accompanied with a splash of wine (vodka, whisky, etc.).
 Accommodation environment positively surprised us- there was much MORE than we expected from "country cabin".
 Using 2 boats was smart idea- we split into 2 groups and had twice more opportunities to learn waters.
 It paid back.
 Each day there were 10-12 good size pikes cached and same amount released.
 Two nice pikes were lost because one broke our landing net and another broke brided cord ( we estimated size of pikes in 8-10kg each).
 During evening gatherings Jari was giving us valuable advice, in exchange - we share own observations and established plan for next day challenge.
 Even weather conditions were difficult (too hot) we managed get fish each day, enjoy calm nature and comfort of accommodation.

 Ervīns, on a behalf of Northproject team (Latvia)

 Second Week of June:

-The first week of June was very cold and rainy this year.
-It brought us another group of fishermen from Latvia.Unfortunately they did not sent me report or pictures of their holiday.
+The second week of June was very cold and rainy this year due long term north wind.
+It brought us another group of fishermen from Latvia.Unfortunately they did not sent me report or pictures of their holiday catches to be published.